Picayune Strand Restoration Project

 Project Delivery Team (PDT) meetings enable federal, state and local agencies, and tribal governments to provide their input into the Picayune Strand Restoration Project.
 Members of the public may attend PDT meetings and provide public comment at the end of the meeting.

 PSRP PDT meetings are held on the second Thursday of each month.
-Teleconference details:
+Please join for the Picayune Strand Restoration Project PDT meeting.
+WebEx info below:

 Project Status